 4 – Eating a B’stilla in Morocco

-There are a lot of food crossovers between Spain and Morocco but this one may be the most luscious.
+There are a lot of culinary rossovers between Spain and Morocco, but this one may be the most luscious.
 Evidence of this recipe was found in a 13th century Hispano-Muslim cookbook.
 One of the stories behind this pigeon pie (don’t worry today it’s often made with chicken) is that the dish was originally made in the royal kitchens in Spain.
-There are many other possible suggestions as to from where the recipe originated but one thing is certain, it’s delicious and something you must try in Morocco!
+There are many other possible suggestions as to where the recipe originated, but one thing is certain, it’s delicious and something you must try in Morocco!

 5 – The Languages

-It’s estimated that 8% of the Spanish dictionary is either derived from or directly found in Arabic.
+It’s estimated that eight per cent of the Spanish dictionary is either derived from, or is directly found, in Arabic.
 The connection is very strong.
-After Latin, Arabic has had the strongest impact on the Spanish language.
-Likewise in the Moroccan Arabic dialect of Darija there is a heavy use of Spanish words.
-In the north of Morocco you’re far more likely to hear Spanish being spoken than French.
+After Latin, Arabic has had the strongest impact on the Spanish language and likewise in the Moroccan Arabic dialect of Darija, there is a heavy use of Spanish words.
+In the north of Morocco, you’re far more likely to hear Spanish being spoken than French.

 How to Book Your Morocco Trip

-While it is a beautiful and enchanting country Morocco can become overwhelming, especially for first-time visitors.
-Deciding which modes of transportation to use, which cities to visit, where to stay and what are the best places to eat is made slightly more difficult in Morocco due to language barriers, a less robust infrastructure and less regulation in the attitude of locals and in respect of the tourism industry in general.
-Off-loading much of the stress so you just get to enjoy the best parts is truly the way to go.
+While it is a beautiful and enchanting country, Morocco can become overwhelming especially for first-time visitors.
+Deciding which modes of transportation to use, which cities to visit, where to stay and which are the best eating places is made slightly more difficult in Morocco due to the language barriers, a less robust infrastructure and less regulation in the attitude of locals regarding the tourism industry in general.
+Off-loading much of the stress, so you just get to enjoy the best parts, is truly the way to go.

-Morocco is an amazing country and with the help of Aussies in Morocco Tours™️ (Why us in particular?) you can be sure that everything is taken care of from start to finish.
-We can help you make the most of the time you plan to spend in the country as well as sharing our insights to help create the experience you want.
+Morocco is an amazing country and with the help of Aussies in Morocco Tours™ (check out why us in particular here ) you can be sure that everything is taken care of from start to finish.
+We can help you make the most of the time you plan to spend in the country, as well as sharing our insights to help create the experience you want.